-- Submit online BSN application, through the online program. - GPA of 2.5 - Present evidence of having earned an Associate Degree in Nursing from a nationally accredited program. - Have a current, unrestricted and unencumbered registered nurse license (RN). - Students must complete Anatomy and Physiology I & II as a pre-requisite with a grade of C or better before matriculation. - The holistic admission process can be used by students with less than a 2.5 GPA.
+- Submit online BSN application, through the online program. - GPA of 2.5 - Present evidence of having earned an Associate Degree in Nursing from a nationally accredited program. - Have a current, unrestricted and unencumbered registered nurse license (RN). - Students must complete Anatomy and Physiology I & II as a pre-requisite with a grade of "C" or better before matriculation. - Students must complete microbiology (may be pre-requisite or co-requisite). - The holistic admission process can be used by students with less than a 2.5 GPA.